Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Introduction

 The wide spectrum of observed slip behaviors has prompted investigation into various physical mechanisms, with fault friction heterogeneity emerging as the most commonly invoked \parencite{brace1966b, scholz2019}.
-Laboratory experiments have consistently shown that frictional properties are central to the transition from stable to unstable slip, particularly near the brittle-ductile transition zone \parencite[for e.g.][]{Leeman2016, Tinti2016, Scuderi2016, Scuderi2017, Leeman2018, Sirorattanakul2024, Pignalberi2024, Yuan2024, Meyer2024, SalazarVsquez2024}.
+Laboratory experiments have consistently shown that frictional properties are central to the transition from stable to unstable slip, particularly near the brittle-ductile transition zone \parencite[e.g.][]{Leeman2016, Tinti2016, Scuderi2016, Scuderi2017, Leeman2018, Sirorattanakul2024, Pignalberi2024, Yuan2024, Meyer2024, SalazarVsquez2024}.
 Numerical simulations incorporating variable constitutive friction parameters within rate-and-state frameworks have successfully reproduced a spectrum of slip modes, including slow ruptures \parencite{Yoshida2003, Liu2005, Barbot2019, Nie2021}.
 Modeling and experimental studies indicate that frictional heterogeneity not only modulates slip dynamics and triggering \parencite{Aochi2009, Dublanchet2013} but also governs complex precursory processes that may culminate in a mainshock \parencite{Kato1997, Ariyoshi2012, Dublanchet2018, Gounon2022, Wang2023b}.
 Other mechanisms have also been proposed, including fluid-related effects such as dilatant strengthening \parencite{segall1995, Segall2010, Liu2010}, spatiotemporal variations in permeability and pore fluid pressure \parencite{Skarbek2016, CruzAtienza2018, Zhu2020, PerezSilva2023, Ozawa2024}, elastic or poroelastic bimaterial effects \parencite{Heimisson2019, Abdelmeguid2022}, brittle patches embedded in ductile matrices \parencite{ando2012}, and transient stress perturbations due to nearby earthquakes \parencite{liu2007} or failed nucleation processes \parencite{rubin2008}.
-Notably, the earliest model of slow slip events was proposed by \textcite{perfettini2001}, who showed that a spring-block system obeying rate-and-state friction and subjected to normal stress perturbations could, under certain conditions, exhibit ``aseismic stick-slip'' behavior—prior to the observational discovery of SSEs in Cascadia and the Bungo Channel.
+Notably, the earliest model of slow slip events was proposed by \textcite{perfettini2001}, who showed that a spring-block system obeying rate-and-state friction and subjected to normal traction perturbations could, under certain conditions, exhibit ``aseismic stick-slip'' behavior—prior to the observational discovery of SSEs in Cascadia and the Bungo Channel.
+All of the above mechanisms primarily focus on modeling the fault as a single frictional surface.